krishu1501/bettersleep/README.md

 # Bettersleep
-Bettersleep is a *web app using IoT*, that improves the quality of sleep of a user, by **automatically** switching OFF their room lights if they fall asleep without switching it OFF.
+Bettersleep is a *Web App using IoT*, that improves the quality of sleep of a user, by **automatically** switching OFF their room lights if they fall asleep without switching it OFF.

 `Sounds cool?`